 1 Chicken breast

-1 Tbsp Dat'l Hook Ya Blackened Seasoning makes medium heat (Reduce to 1/2 Tbsp for mild)
+1 Tbsp Dat'l Hook Ya Blackened Seasoning mild or medium

 6oz Penne pasta